The best boxer briefs are durable, comfortable and stylish. Here are my favorite pairs that you can buy right now.

-If you’re searching for a well-rounded pair of boxers, I recommend Lululemon.
+If you’re searching for a well-rounded pair of boxer briefs, I recommend Lululemon.

-These luxurious under garments are knit in Europe from micro modal, which is thinner and softer than silk.
+These luxurious under garments are cut from luxurious Micro Modal AIR, which is thinner and softer than silk.

 In fact, they’re so soft and thin that I was sure they wouldn’t hold up well over time, but I was wrong.